Human rights: everyone, everywhere, everyday

 We also undertake bilateral international activities as part of the Australian Government's development program run by the Australian Agency for International Development (AusAid).
 The most substantial of these is the Human Rights Technical Assistance Program, which is part of the annual Dialogue on Human Rights with China.

-The Commission is a collegiate body made up of a President and six Commissioners.
+The Commission is a collegiate body made up of a President and seven Commissioners.
 The President is the chief executive officer.

 Professor Gillian Triggs